viannaandreBR/EthereumLabs/docs/doc1.16.md

 ---
-id: doc1.6
+id: doc1.16
-title: LAB#1 - What is Ethereum ? / Interfacing with Ethereum Networks
+title: LAB#1 - What is Ethereum ? / The Solidity Programming Language
-sidebar_label: Interfacing with Ethereum Networks
+sidebar_label: The Solidity Programming Language
 ---

-## Interfacing with Ethereum Networks
+## The Solidity Programming Language